ionic-team/ionic-conference-app/README.md

 ## Getting Started

 * Clone this repository.
+* Want to use TypeScript?
+Check out the `typescript` branch: `git checkout typescript`
 * Run `npm install` from the project root.
 * Install the ionic CLI (`npm install -g ionic@beta`)
 * Run `ionic serve` in a terminal from the project root.